Portal to the Deep

 Aboard cruise NA172 in June 2025, exploring mud volcanoes and the Mariana Trench:

-Amber Pineda, UOG undergraduate, will serve as a ROV Engineering Intern
+Amber Pineda, UOG undergraduate, served as a ROV Engineering Intern

-Shelterihna Alokoa, community educator, will serve as a Science Communication Fellow.
+Shelterihna Alokoa, community educator, served as a Science Communication Fellow.

 Linda Tatreau (front row, blue shirt) with the Schmidt Ocean Institute research team on their 2014 Mariana Trench expedition.
 Photo: Schmidt Ocean Institute